The Guibord Center Advisory Council

 Chaplain Brenda (B.J.)
 Threatt is an ordained elder in the African Methodist Episcopal Church.
 Mentored and employed by the Rev. Dr. Cecil L. “Chip” Murray at First AME Church, Los Angeles, she now serves at Bryant Temple AME Church and as a chaplain at Los Alamitos Joint Forces Training Base.
 Chaplain Threatt previously worked for Los Angeles Mayor Antonio Villaraigosa as the South Los Angeles Director and Veterans Outreach Coordinator and is known for her community organizing skills and public speaking.
 She earned a BA degree from California State University and an MDiv from San Francisco Theological Seminary.

 Jihad Turk is the founding president of Bayan Islamic Graduate School in Claremont, California, and a nationally known leader and public speaker.
 Previously, Jihad served for many years as Religious Director of the Islamic Center of Southern California, the oldest and largest mosque in the Los Angeles area.

 Born to a Palestinian Muslim father and an American Christian mother, Jihad spent his college years exploring his Islamic roots.
 He studied at the Islamic University of Madinah, Saudi Arabia, and the University of Tehran, earning his BA in history and Arabic at the University of California, Berkeley.
-Jihad also holds an MA in Arabic and Islamic law and jurisprudence from the University of Texas, Austin.
-Currently earning his doctorate, he is focusing his research on Islamic law with an emphasis on usul al-fiqh (jurisprudence) and theology.
+In addition, Jihad holds an MA in Arabic and Islamic law and jurisprudence from the University of Texas, Austin.
+Currently earning his doctorate, he is focusing on Islamic law with an emphasis on usul al-fiqh (jurisprudence) and theology.